TomOrth/Robo-Dash/README.md

 # Robo-Dash
-Electron based dashboard for the FIRST Robotics Competition.
+Electron-based dashboard for the FIRST Robotics Competition.

 ## Overview